 - They play music (not too loudly) which can feel a bit frustrating if you want to hear the wind and the waves

 - If you want to bring the whole family it can get a bit pricey

 Our sunset champagne cruise Cape Town

 We really loved this cruise.
 Starting off with a plastic glass of bubbly as we stepped on the boat, we found a spot to sit on the front of the catamaran, securing a perfect view.
-The catamaran pushed slowly out of the harbour, and then we were leaving the city behind and sailing out on the ocean.
+The catamaran pushed slowly out of the harbour, and then we were leaving the city center behind and sailing out on the ocean.

 We rounded a bright red buoy covered with young seals sunning themselves.
 From this vantage point we also spotted a whale curving slowly out of the water!
 Unfurling the sails, the boat picked up speed and crashed through the waves, everyone laughing and enjoying getting a bit splashed.
 The guides topped up everyone’s glasses and gave a little safety briefing in case anything went wrong.

 It all had a really laid-back, easy vibe, and everyone was chatting and taking pictures, getting that shot for the gram.